 Booking photos for Craig and Paulette Boersma (Courtesy: Cache County Jail)

-LOGAN — A Hyde Park couple has denied neglecting and malnourishing their adopted son.
-Craig R. Boersma and Paulette Boersma pleaded “not guilty,” more than a month after they were bound over on charges of allegedly locking the 7-year-old boy inside a room for days with no bed or carpet, and forcing him to sleep naked and urinate on the floor.
+Craig and Paulette Boersma were arrested Sept.
+11, 2017, after police claimed they were locking the 7-year-old boy inside a room for days with no bed or carpet, and forcing him to sleep naked and urinate on the floor.

-According to North Park Police’s search warrants, officers received a report from the Division of Child and Family Services that the 7-year-old boy “was being withheld meals by the parents and that the child had not appeared to have gained any weight in a year.
-It was also reported that he was left in the same clothes for a long period of time.”
+North Park Police officers had received a report from the Division of Child and Family Services that the boy was being withheld meals by the parents and that the child had not appeared to have gained any weight in a year.
+It was also reported that he was left in the same clothes for a long period of time.

 During Wednesday’s hearing, defense attorney Melissa Fulkerson said some of the allegations against her clients were inaccurate.
 There had also been errors in some of the victim’s medical reports.